 - Data analysis and thesis writing should be completed by the second Spring semester.
 If absolutely necessary, thesis writing may extend into the second Summer; however, the ideal time to defend the thesis is early enough in the Spring semester so that the student can graduate in that semester.
 The “Thesis Manual” provides guidance for formatting the thesis: http://grad.uic.edu/thesis

 - The Graduate College has strict deadlines for graduation each semester.
 In order to meet the deadlines, give your advisor, committee, and the department sufficient time to evaluate your thesis prior to the thesis examination date and give yourself sufficient time to make any corrections required during the thesis examination.
-Deadlines for filing the Intent to Graduate, submission of the Thesis to the Graduate College, and submission of Master‘s Certificate of Approval forms are listed under the Academic Calendar.
-The procedure is described at http://grad.uic.edu/graduation-deadlines.
+Deadlines for filing the Intent to Graduate, submission of the Thesis to the Graduate College, and submission of Master‘s Certificate of Approval forms and submission deadlines are listed at the Academic Dates & Events page of the Graduate College.

 Master’s Thesis Defense